ietf/tao/Tao.md

 3. IETF Meetings

 The computer industry is rife with conferences, seminars, expositions, and all manner of other kinds of meetings.
 IETF face-to-face meetings are not like these.
 The meetings, held three times a year, are week-long gatherings whose primary goal is to reinvigorate the WGs to get their tasks done, and whose secondary goal is to promote a fair amount of mixing between the WGs and the Areas.
-The cost of the meetings is paid by the people attending and by the corporate host for each meeting (if any), although IASA kicks in additional funds for things such as the remote participation.

 For many people, IETF meetings are a breath of fresh air when compared to the standard computer industry conferences.
 There is no exposition hall, few tutorials, and no big-name industry pundits.
 Instead, there is lots of work, as well as a fair amount of time for socializing for many participants.
 IETF meetings are of little interest to sales and marketing folks, but of high interest to engineers and developers.